4.1. 9 Story Building: Sampling Analysis

 ../../../../../_images/9story-SIM2.png

-1. Next select the EVT panel.
-From the Load Generator pull down menu select the Stochastic Wind option.
-Leave the exposure condition as B. Set the drag coefficient as 1.3 and enter gustWS for the 3 sec gust wind speed at the 33 ft height.
+1. Next, select the EVT panel.
+From the Load Generator pull-down menu select the Stochastic Wind option.
+Leave the exposure condition as B. Set the drag coefficient as 1.3 and enter gustWS for the 3-sec gust wind speed at the 33 ft height.

 2. For the RV panel, we will enter the distributions and values for our random variables.
 Because of the steps we have followed and entries we have made, the panel when we open it should contain the 3 random variables and they should all be set constant.
-For the w, k and wS random variables we change the distributions to normal and enter the values given for the problem, as shown in figure below.
+For the w, k and wS random variables we change the distributions to normal and enter the values given for the problem, as shown in the figure below.

 Warning